 The fight against state-sponsored corruption becomes more difficult as the space for civil society closes.
 On the night of the election, a Fidesz official and government spokesmen said that organisations that interfere with political decision-making should be banned.

-Days after the election, a pro-government magazine published the names of hundreds of Orban critics, including those of staff members at TI Hungary.
-A move widely seen as an intimidation tactic.
+Days after the election, a pro-government magazine published the names of hundreds of Orban critics, including those of staff members at TI Hungary, in a move widely seen as an intimidation tactic.

 The passing of the “Stop Soros” law, while not affecting anti-corruption organisations directly, has a chilling effect on the ability of all NGOs to function in Hungary.
 This continues the pattern set by Fidesz during its last term in office, reaching a low point in July 2017 after passing strict new rules for NGOs with foreign funding.
 Shockingly, even money received from the European Union is counted as foreign, and organisations who receive it suffer stigmatisation as “foreign funded organizations”.

 In early June, OLAF, the European Anti-Fraud Office that investigates fraud and corruption in the EU budget, revealed in its 2017 report that Hungary was the second most investigated country.
-During the period 2013-2017 OLAF recommended that it repay the most of any EU country proportional to what it received in ESI funding.
+Between 2013 and 2017 OLAF recommended that it repay the most of any EU country proportional to what it received in ESI funding.
 Perhaps it is not surprising that in May of this year the European Commission proposed a new mechanism to tie EU funding to the rule of law – something that Transparency International has advocated for since last year.

 Space for hope?